Fellowships

 • Academic merit: Transcripts of all institutions listed on the GRFP application will be evaluated and must be uploaded electronically.
 See the instructions on the application for specifications related to transcripts.
 The NSF no longer accepts GRE scores as part of the GRFP application.

-• Intellectual Merit and Broader Impact of the project: The NSF treats both concepts expansively and evaluates all three essays according to how they meet these criteria.
+• Intellectual Merit and Broader Impact of the project: The NSF treats both concepts expansively and evaluates both essays according to how they meet these criteria.
 Examples of “Intellectual Merit” include the importance of the project to advancing knowledge and understanding within its field; the qualifications of the proposer; the feasibility of the project, access to resources, and appropriateness of the choice of institution where the research will be conducted; and the extent to which the project suggests and explores creative, original, or potentially transformative concepts.
-Examples of “Broader Impact” include the integration of research and education; the extent to which the project would broaden participation and enhance diversity in NSF programs; whether the project would enhance technological infrastructure for research and education; and the extent to which the project would represent a service to society.
+Examples of “Broader Impact” include the integration of research and education; the extent to which the project would broaden participation in STEM; whether the project would enhance technological infrastructure for research and education; and the extent to which the project would represent a service to society.

 • Personal, Relevant Background and Future Goals Statement: In this three-page essay, describe any personal, professional, or educational experiences or situations that have prepared you or contributed to your desire to pursue advanced study in science, technology, engineering, or mathematics.
 How have these experiences prepared you to contribute to scientific understanding and teaching?